-These programs are short, earn three credits, and are led by Northwood professors.
-Travel period is between one to two weeks, with students required to participate in the orientations and complete pre and post travel work.
+These programs are short, earn three credits and are led by Northwood professors.
+Travel period is one to two weeks, with students required to participate in the orientations and complete pre- and post-travel work.

-These programs are longer, earn up anywhere from six to fifteen credits and are led by Northwood professors.
-Travel period is between four to eight weeks, however, students are required to participate in the orientations and complete pre and post travel work during the semester.
-It is not necessary for students to reside on campus in order to complete course work - before and after travel - but it is important that all assignments are completed in order to receive credit.
+These programs are longer, earn anywhere from six to fifteen credits and are led by Northwood professors.
+Travel period is four to twelve weeks; however, students are required to participate in the orientations and complete pre- and post-travel work during the semester.
+It is not necessary for students to reside on campus in order to complete course work – before and after travel – but it is important that all assignments are completed in order to receive credit.

 You might want to consider these programs if you:

-Participants in these programs study at partner universities around the world for a summer, semester, or full-year.
+Participants in these programs study at partner universities around the world for a summer, semester or full year.
 Participants will pay regular tuition to Northwood and will be enrolled as full-time regular students at the partner university.
-Students will earn credit from partner universities for coursework completed and transfer them back to Northwood.
+Students will earn credit from partner universities for coursework completed and transfer those credits back to Northwood.
 Unless indicated otherwise, exchange programs are taught in English.
-Students will have the option to take courses to learn the local language as part of the program even though the main courses will be conducted in English.
+Students will have the option to take courses to learn the local language as part of the program, even though the main courses will be conducted in English.

 You might want to consider these programs if you:

-Study abroad programs allow you to earn academic credits that will go towards your graduation requirements.
-The credits earned through study abroad programs will be documented on your Northwood academic record.
+The Study Abroad program allows you to earn academic credits toward your graduation requirements.
+The credits earned through the Study Abroad program will be documented on your Northwood academic record.
 Credits earned have to be a C or above in order to transfer in.
-It is essential to develop a study plan as early as possible in order to ensure that a program fits into your graduation plan and timeframe.
+It is essential to develop a study plan as early as possible in order to ensure that a program fits into your graduation plan and time frame.

-After meeting with the International Office personnel and narrowing your destination, you will need to set up an appointment with one of the Academic Advisors listed below in order to map out your plan of study.
+After meeting with the International Office personnel and narrowing your destination, you will need to set up an appointment with Ms. Amanda Swafford, the Associate Academic Dean, to map out your plan of study.

 Ms. Amanda Swafford

-Once you decide to study abroad, the next step is for you to select a school or program that will fit your needs.
-The International Programs Office is always available for advice and support in your search for a program that fits you.
+Once you decide to study abroad, the next step is to select a school or program that will fit your needs.
+The International Programs Office is available for advice and support in your search for a program that fits you.

-Here are some important points of consideration when assessing which program is right for you:
+Here are some important points to consider when assessing which program is right for you: